szilard/GBM-tune/README.md

 ![](3-test_rs/fig-10K-AUCcorr.png)

-It seems 10K is just *not enough data* for this (some of the variables have 100s of categories and some appear with low frequency), and even with cross validation there is some kind of *overfitting* here.
+It seems 10K is just *not enough data* for obtaining a good model out-of-sample (some of the variables have 100s of categories and some appear with low frequency, so this result is not completely unexpected), and even with cross validation there is some kind of *overfitting* here.

 The best models based on evaluation AUC have deeper trees (evaluation AUC `0.701`, but low test AUC `0.660`), while